Pet Wellness:More Resources & Links

 At OSU she concentrated on small animal internal medicine and surgery and was involved in numerous outreach programs.
 She received awards for promoting the human–animal bond, excellence in the field of small animal nutrition, and representing her class and school to the public at large.
 For three years, she was a class representative, acting as liaison between faculty and students.

-Adam Christman, DVM, MBA — Co-Chief of Staff
+Adam Christman, DVM, MBA — Co-Chief of Staff, Chief of Staff Advisor

 Dr. Christman, Co-Chief of Staff, joined the Brick Town Veterinary Hospital family in July 2006.
 He is a true Jersey Shore guy.
 Having been born and raised in Brick, he was a veterinary technician with us while attending Brick Township High School.
 He graduated with a Bachelor of Science degree in Animal Science and a minor in Spanish from Cook College, Rutgers University, in 2000.
 He received his Doctorate in Veterinary Medicine from Iowa State University College of Veterinary Medicine in 2004.

 He received his Masters in Business Administration (MBA) in 2012 from Aspen University.
 He is currently attending a Certified Veterinary Practice Manager (CVPM) program.

 Dr. Christman is a huge advocate for shelter medicine and animal welfare.
 He firmly believes in treating every animal with the respect and dignity it rightfully deserves.
 As a result, he devotes some of his work to the Jersey Shore Animal Shelter.

 Dr. Buist started his veterinary career with Brick Town Veterinary Hospital in 1984, after completing his veterinary training at the University of Pennsylvania.
 His special interests include surgery, orthopedic surgery, reproduction, and pediatrics.